 After showing me my new home, he handed me the key.
-Sparsely furnished with stuff that looked like it belonged in a Scandinavian 1940s period movie of a poverty-stricken hermit, it suited my needs right down to the ground.
+Sparsely furnished with stuff that looked like it belonged to a Scandinavian 1940s movie of a poverty-stricken hermit, it suited my needs right down to the ground.
 Very writerish, in a Hemingway sort of way.
 Just the way this Hemming wanted, in fact.

-When writing the manuscript of a novel, leaving it for just a matter of days, results in having to read it through from the beginning again.
+When writing the manuscript of a novel, leaving it for just a matter of days, results in me having to read it through right from the beginning again.
 I can’t speak for other writers, but I always have to remind myself of even the tiniest details the sake of retaining continuity.
 Pedersen’s haphazard form wasn’t helping – if it could be said to have any form at all.